-If you’ve been following me for any length of time (bless you), you know my favorite indoor activities are those my kids can do by themselves.
+Long time followers of this blog (you’re the best) know my favorite indoor activities are those my kids can do by themselves.
 I don’t spend a lot of time creating beautifully designed DIY projects.
 You won’t see my homemade toys featured on design blogs and pinned 300,000 times.
-However, what you will find right here are extremely easy ideas that normal (or lazy, like me) parents can actually do.
+However, what you will find right here are extremely easy ideas that normal parents can actually do.

-However, all bloggers know they have embarrassingly ugly posts in their archives.
-I’m pulling mine out for you in all their ugly but awesome glory.
+I have some seriously ugly photographs in my blogging archives.
+I’m shamelessly pulling them out for you in all their ugly but awesome glory.
 These ideas are not pretty.
 But who cares?
 They will entertain your kids.

 Warning: These pictures are not pretty, they lack proper lighting, and

 may even be are slightly out of focus.
 CLICK on the orange links below to see the original project.
 Most of these easy ideas are great for toddlers through elementary school.

 - Turn a cardboard box into a ball game.